 This is a shame, as my shank-eating friends will attest.
 Shanks, frankly, suck if not cooked slowly and for a long, long time.
 The only other thing you can do with a shank besides braise it is to put them in a stock or stew.
 But well browned and then bathed in aromatic juices and served falling off the bone?
-Oooh, this is seriously good stuff.
+Seriously good stuff.

-But which sauce?
-You pretty much need something big for a shank, and as I began paging through cookbooks, I thought about a one I’d recently bought by David Leite called The New Portuguese Table.
+Shanks always need a good sauce, but which sauce?
+You need something bold for a shank, and as I began paging through cookbooks, I thought about a shank recipe from my friend David Leite in his The New Portuguese Table.
 It is pretty much the only cookbook that treats Portuguese cooking in a modern sense; the only other Portuguese books I’ve seen are focused on old, traditional recipes.
-At any rate, Leite has a braised beef shank recipe that includes a lot of warm spices — cloves, cinnamon, allspice — as well as molasses.
+Leite’s recipe has includes a lot of warm spices — cloves, cinnamon, allspice — as well as molasses.
 I love molasses.

-I gotta say, nettles are bland without help.
-Slightly less flavorful than spinach.
-But everything else was dy-no-mite!
-The sauce was sweet-savory-spicy-hot-rich (did I mention there is six ounces of pureed, simmered homemade bacon in it?).
-The venison shank we ate with just a fork — no knife needed.
-And it was tender, silky-smooth and super flavorful.
+The sauce is sweet-savory-spicy-hot-rich (did I mention there is four ounces of pureed, simmered homemade bacon in it?).
+The venison shank you can eat with just a fork — no knife needed.
+Silky-smooth and super flavorful.

 Could you do this recipe with a lamb shank?
 You bet, although it will not be as flavorful because the animal was young.
 Better to use a slice of beef shank, or the shank from a hog.
-Hunters, don’t hesitate to use this recipe on wild boar or elk shanks, too — I need to go elk hunting this fall so I can get me more of them!
+Hunters, don’t hesitate to use this recipe on wild boar or elk shanks, too.

 Every deer has four shanks, and as a conscientious hunter you know you ought to do something with them, so most people have the butcher turn them into ground meat.
 A shame, as a properly braised whole venison shank is every bit as tender as a lamb shank.